 Long-term use of acesulfame potassium has raised concerns, with some studies suggesting potential acesulfame potassium side effects, including risks to metabolic health and neurological function.

-While acesulfame potassium is chiefly used by diabetics as a sugar substitute, some studies suggest it may have acesulfame potassium side effects that could influence insulin levels, so it’s important to consult with a doctor before adding it to your diet regimen.
+While acesulfame potassium is primarily used by diabetics as a sugar substitute, some studies suggest it may have acesulfame potassium side effects that could influence insulin levels, so it’s important to consult with a doctor before adding it to your diet regimen.

 Leave a Reply